Hans-Wurst-21/ioBroker.bitaxe/README.md

 ## Features

 - **Real-time Data**: Fetches and displays real-time data from the Bitaxe Miner.
-- **Configuration Management**: Change the frequency of the ASIC during operation.
+- **Configuration Management**: Change the frequency and Core-Voltage of the ASIC during operation.
 - **Comprehensive Monitoring**: Monitors power consumption, temperature, and mining performance metrics.
 - **Reset Bitaxe**: Reset your Bitaxe (Button/boolean) - be careful